-Some people recommend doing this for several nights before, moving bedtime earlier and earlier, but honestly I have seen this cause more confusion than good.
-If you focus on the night before, they still get the same amount of sleep as they normally would on the night the time change happens since our bodies naturally will wake at our normal time.
+Some people recommend doing this for several nights before, moving bedtime earlier and earlier, but honestly I have seen this cause more confusion than benefit.
+If you focus on the night before, they still get the same amount of sleep as they normally would on the night the time change happens, since our bodies naturally will wake at our normal time.

 Much like traveling to a different time zone, it is going to take some time for your internal sleep clocks to adjust regardless of how prepared you are.
 Going to bed earlier to avoid overtired little ones is a good idea in general.